FAJOUIAnas/Moriono/README.md

 - Easy to configure in order to serve static web content or to act as a proxy server
 - Can be deployed to also serve dynamic content on the network

+### Internet protocol

+#### SMTP

+- Is a communication protocol for email transmission.
+- SMTP Server:
+	+ Responsible for sending, recieving, or relaying emails.
+	+ Runs on port 25 (port 587 for SSL/TLS communication).

 ## OS

 ### Linux